RoelLeal/GeoLocater-PHONE/README.md

 # ALERT

-For academic purposes, I do not become self-reluctant for misuse
+For academic purposes, I am not responsible for misuse